Midnightific/Midnightific/README.md

 I'm currently working on Pathos-III with [@ungms](https://github.com/ungms) but I'm still open to other positions so if you've got an idea, let me know!

 About me:
-* I don't like coffee - I exclusively drink tea
+* I love cooking for others - I'd like to do some private cheffing one day!
 * I play tennis in my free time
 * I have way too many interests